 A helicopter waits for an April snow storm to pass at Toolik Field Station, Alaska.

 Third Party Logistics Providers

 - CH2MHILL Polar Services (http://www.polar.ch2m.com/) manages support at many Arctic sites, including use of military airlift; support to and within Greenland; and support in Arctic Alaska other than in Barrow and at Toolik Field Station.
 CH2MHILL Polar Services will also provide information and/or coordination with logistics providers from other nations, for example, Canada's Polar Continental Shelf Program if needed.

 - Toolik Field Station(TFS; http://www.uaf.edu/toolik/) is operated by the Institute of Arctic Biology of the University of Alaska Fairbanks.
 Reservations are required to stay at the field camp, so please contact TFS directly for arrangements.

 The RSL program welcomes feedback on the performance of Arctic Logistics providers, and general input about Arctic Logistics in support of research.

-The Division of Arctic Sciences is implementing an IT security and risk management program for NSF-provided IT infrastructure and services to the Arctic Sciences Program.
+The Section for Arctic Sciences is implementing an IT security and risk management program for NSF-provided IT infrastructure and services for the Arctic Sciences Program.
 To make the arctic research and support communities aware of these efforts to manage risks to our IT infrastructure, we are publishing an Arctic Sciences Program Information Security Newsletter.
-A link to the first issue is provided below.
+We have also developed an Information Security Handbook and Rules of Behavior, links for which are provided below.

 Work in Greenland